benwilcock/spring-cloud-stream-demo/docs/index.md

-# Simple Event Driven Microservices
+# Simple Event Driven Microservices with Spring Cloud Stream

+Event driven architecture is great.
+But without a framework, writing the scaffolding required to work with popular event messaging platforms can be messy.
+In this post we'll take a look at how  [Spring Cloud Stream][project] can be used to simplify your code.

 ## The Problem

-You just want to write logic for your event driven application, but the boilerplate messaging code is getting in the way and it's costing you time.
-Connecting your apps to event messaging services is cumbersome, and if you're an enterprise developer, you probably need to work with multiple messaging technologies over time.
+You just want to write logic for your event driven application, but the boilerplate messaging code can get in the way.
+Connecting your apps to messaging services is tricky, and if you're an enterprise developer, you probably need to work with multiple messaging technologies (either on-premises or in the cloud).

 ## The Solution

-Let a flexible messaging abstraction take care of the complex messaging platform integration so you can concentrate on writing simple clean buiness logic.
+Let a flexible messaging abstraction take care of the complex messaging platform integration so you can concentrate on writing simple clean business logic.
 [Spring Cloud Stream][docs] is a great candidate.
-It unifies lots of popular messaging platforms behind one easy to use API.
+It unifies lots of popular messaging platforms behind one easy to use API including RabbitMQ, Apache Kafka, Amazon Kinesis, Google PubSub, Solace PubSub+, Azure Event Hubs, and Apache RocketMQ.
 It even smoothes away any subtle differences in approach and features between these platforms (like partitioning or exchanges for example) leaving you free to create innovative event-driven solutions.

-When you run this demo you'll see exactly how Spring Cloud Stream's clever abstractions help make event streaming code cleaner and easier to work with.
-You'll also see how trivial it is to switch between different messaging platforms using `binding` libraries.
+In the demo that follows, you'll see exactly how Spring Cloud Stream's clever abstractions help make event streaming code cleaner and easier to work with.
+You'll also see how trivial it is to switch between two different messaging platforms ([RabbitMQ][rabbit-project] or [Kafka][kafka-project]) using Spring Cloud Stream's `binding` libraries.

-> This demo supports both **[Kafka][kafka]** and **[RabbitMQ][rabbit]** bindings but others are available including [Amazon Kinesis][amazon], [Azure Event Hub][azure], [Google PubSub][google], and more.

 ## Before you start

 These event driven microservices need the latest of these applications installed on your PC[^1]:

 1. [Java 8][java]
-2. [Docker for Mac][docker-for-mac]
+2. [Docker][docker-for-mac] (where we'll run RabbitMQ and Kafka locally)
 3. [Git][git-install] (optional)
+4. Bash (assumed, although alternatives could work)

 ## Running The Demo